 His brother Kevin died unexpectedly last year from an undiagnosed heart problem, which prompted him to reconnect with the Children’s Homes.
 He is currently working to set up a Legacy Fund in his brother’s name in order to benefit the Children’s Homes.

-“After Kevin died I started thinking more about our lives together and what the Children’s Homes meant to us growing up and how it shaped us.
+“After Kevin died I started thinking more about our lives together and how it shaped us.

-“I definitely remember our house parents, Chuck and Ellen.
-They showed us God’s love and cared for us like we were their own children.
+“I definitely remember our house parents, Chuck and cared for us like we were their own children.
 They took a genuine interest in us.
 They did more than just take care of our physical needs, but also understood what we needed as kids whose hearts longed to be back with our own families.”

 McElroy’s father eventually remarried, and they were all reunited.
 Soon afterward, McElroy began to distinguish himself in his studies, making excellent grades throughout the rest of his school years.

 “Life isn’t perfect.
 It never is.
-However, God’s grace is clearly evident in my life and in the lives of those in my family.
-God restored us, and we ended up being closer than ever before,” McElroy said.
+However, God’s grace is clearly evident in my life and we ended up being closer than ever before,” McElroy said.

 “I firmly believe that the Christ-centered environment at the Children’s Homes made all the difference in our lives.
 I thank God for the Florida Baptist Children’s Homes!”